kkai/web-source/content/post/2026-02-25-embodied-responses-posthuman.md

 draft: false
 ---

-{{< figure src="/images/sonic-posthuman.jpg" title="Audience members wearing physiological sensors during the posthuman performance." >}}
+{{< figure src="/images/sonic-posthuman.jpg" title="Audience members wearing physiological sensors during the posthuman performance. © 2024 Hiroyasu Daido, used with permission." >}}

 What happens when the line between a human performer and a machine blurs on stage?
 We are presenting this work at the Augmented Humans conference 2026 in Okinawa, and it is one of those projects that keeps surprising us.